 2 General considerations

 Space research, space operations and Earth exploration systems in the near-Earth region have always been reliant on regular, interference-free two-way communications between spacecraft and control centres and other installations on the Earth.
-The evolution and expansion of these activities has become dependent on data relay satellites, described in Report ITU-R SA.
-848.
+The evolution and expansion of these activities has become dependent on data relay satellites, described in Recommendation ITU-R SA.1414.

-These operations are dependent on space-to-space links, which are more difficult to design and implement than the space-to-Earth links, described in Report ITU-R SA.985, because both the transmitting system and the receiving system are subject to the mass and power limitations, and in most cases also to remote-control and non-maintainability constraints, of space-borne systems.
+These operations are dependent on space-to-space links, which are more difficult to design and implement than the space-to-Earth links because both the transmitting system and the receiving system are subject to the mass and power limitations, and in most cases also to remote-control and non-maintainability constraints, of space-borne systems.

 The trend is for systems of these types to use bandwidth-efficient modulation schemes, such as 2-PSK and 4-PSK, supplemented by forward-error-correction coding techniques, such as convolutional coding and block coding, both to increase the signal quality and to reduce the necessary signal power.
 In some systems, spread-spectrum modulation techniques are used to reduce the power density of the signal and pseudo-random sequence modulation techniques (similar or identical to the spread-spectrum modulation techniques) are used for range measurements to determine the location of spacecraft.
 Phase-locked loop circuitry is also used during search, acquisition and tracking sequences.